Kevin002023/pands-project/README.md

 Fischer used this information to identify a method of distinguishing between the classes of iris's.
 It has since been used as a benchmark dataset for machine learning algorithms.

-## **Project Outline**
+## **Project Outline** {Head2}

 The purpose of the project was to research the Iris dataset, import it to python and write a program called 'analysis.py' that would be used to analyse the dataset.
 We were to produce plots of this analysis and output the results of any commands to a text file called 'project.txt'.

 The purpose of the analysis done by Fisher on this dataset was to see if he could distinguish the class of iris based on the metrics it contains or a combination thereof.
 I would like to try and replicate this.

 In order to achieve this, a univariate analysis was carried out, where a singular variable was looked at.
-This was done by producing plots to show the distribution and variance for Sepal and petal lengths and widths.
-The [Pandas documnetation](https://pandas.pydata.org/pandas-docs/version/0.13.1/visualization.html#targeting-different-subplots) was a great source of information on generating plots.
+This was done by producing plots to show the distribution and variance for sepal and petal lengths and widths.
+The [Pandas documentation](https://pandas.pydata.org/pandas-docs/version/0.13.1/visualization.html#targeting-different-subplots) was a great source of information on generating plots.

 After this a multivariate analysis was performed, where the relationship between certain variables was looked at.
+This was done using scatter-plots and a pair-plot.

-## **Software Used**
+## **Software Used** {Head3}

 This project was done using python on Visual Studio Code.
 It was used to produce both the code and this README.md file.